SimonGZ/jumpcut/BENCHMARK_BASELINE.md

 Notes:
 - Linear delimiter stack cut runtime roughly in half versus the first prototype, but still trails the regex baseline by ~29%.
 - Criterion emitted mild high outliers for both benches; consider longer warmups when iterating further.
+- The regex-free parser is now the default build; the `no-regex-parser` feature remains as a no-op for compatibility.